ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ```

 Typing `%apic2018%` provides an extensive help.
-To update the application credentials, we need to find the name of the consumer org in the integration catalog, and the name of the application.
+To update the application credentials, we need to find the name of the consumer org in the integration catalog and the name of the application.

 * Get the name of the consumer organisation
 ```